 Ever panic on a portrait session because you’re unsure as to your camera settings?
 Relax!
 Here are some easy tips for your portrait camera settings!

-While there is no ONE standard setting for every session, there are some rules we can follow to get great results (while gaining confidence and making little tweaks along the way).
+While there is no ONE standard group of settings for every session, there are some rules we can follow to get great results (while gaining confidence and making little tweaks along the way).
 This is a learning process, so be gentle on yourself and practice, practice, practice.
+It will all become second nature soon, I promise.

 First, what lens do you choose?

 It’s so easy to get lost in the endless amount of information on the internet…especially when it comes to choosing a portrait lens.
 Everyone has their preference, of course, but let’s chat about the most popular options.
-Prime (fixed lenses), and zoom lenses.
+Prime (fixed lenses), and zoom lenses are the two most popular types of lenses for portrait photographers.
+Let’s look at some contenders for the best portrait lenses. (*Don’t worry if your lens isn’t on the list!!!
+There are MANY great options, we’re just listing the most popular!)

 85mm– This is the lens you want if you LOVE bokeh and have the extra space to shoot.
-It’s a dream for portraits if you love some serious blur!
+It’s a dream for portraits if you love some serious blur (that’s often good enough to eliminate some background distraction).

 Zoom lenes are pretty self explanatory.
-They zoom in and out, allowing you to choose multiple focal lengths with ONE lens.
-We recommend:
+They zoom in and out, allowing you to choose multiple focal lengths with ONE lens (and without having to move yourself in the process).
+This can be a great option if you are at a wedding and want to grab intimate moments without physically getting “too close.”

 Auto or Manual Focus?